 Start with the Shell in Ikea Pax Planner

 Chose the height and width of cabinets that you determine will fit your space.
 Simply drag each component into the ‘room’ one at a time and line them up side-by-side.
 Now you have the shell in which you’ll build out the rest of the storage!

 How to Save Your Ikea Pax Planner Design

 Now would be a good time to save your plan before you get too far along and forget!
 You have an option to save all your plan(s) to your personal computer.
 Or you can sign up for an account and store it on Ikea’s servers.
 I would recommend that you sign up for an account; when you save your plan on Ikea’s servers, there are two advantages:

 - You will be able to access it at the store and make changes there with the help of an Ikea associate if you need to; and

-I’m not positive, but think your plan stays on Ikea’s servers for up to a year.
+I’m not positive, but I think your plan stays on Ikea’s servers for up to a year.

 I saved several different variations before I finalized my plan and purchased my components.
 Each time I saved, I could either overwrite the file or save a new version.
-When saving a new version of the plan it’s a good idea to add a ‘description’ to differentiate between older versions (below, I’ve simply typed ‘draft 1’).
-Once the plan is saved, you can close it whenever you wish then come back anytime and open it again to continue working on it.
+When saving a new version of the plan it’s a good idea to add a ‘description’ to differentiate between older versions.
+Below, I’ve simply typed ‘draft 1’ for the description.
+Once the plan is saved, you can close it whenever you wish.
+Then you can come back anytime and open it again to continue working on it.